okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 tags: [authentication, spring boot, spring boot 2.0, angular, angular 5, okta, oidc]
 ---

 Technology moves fast these days.
-It can be difficult to keep up with the latest trends, as well as new releases of your favorite projects.
+It can be challenging to keep up with the latest trends, as well as new releases of your favorite projects.
 I'm here to help!
 Spring Boot and Angular are two of my favorite projects, so I figured I'd write y'all a guide to show you how to use their latest and greatest releases.

-For Spring Boot, the biggest change in 2.0 is its new web framework: Spring WebFlux.
+For Spring Boot, the most significant change in 2.0 is its new web framework: Spring WebFlux.
 For Angular 5.0, it brings a new `HttpClient` to the table.
 This class replaces `Http`, and is a bit easier to use, with less boilerplate code.
 Today, I'm not going to explore Spring WebFlux, because we still [have some work to do](https://github.com/okta/okta-spring-boot/issues/24) before we can support in with the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot).

 The good news is our [Angular SDK]() works well with Angular 5, so I'll be showing how to use it in this blog post.
 Speaking of Angular, did you know that Angular has [one of the most dramatic increases in questions on Stack Overflow](https://stackoverflow.blog/2017/11/13/cliffs-insanity-dramatic-shifts-technologies-stack-overflow/)?
 You might think this means a lot of people have issues with Angular.
-I like to think that there's a shit ton of people using it, and developers often have questions when using a new technology.
-It's a positive sign of a healthy community.
+I like to think that there's a lot of people using it, and developers often have questions when using a new technology.
+It's a definite sign of a healthy community.
 You rarely see a lot of questions on Stack Overflow for a dying technology.

 {% img blog/spring-boot-2-angular-5/increase-in-stack-overflow-technologies-2017.png alt:"Year over year change in questions asked for tags in Stack Overflow" width:"800" %}{: .center-image }

 This article describes how to build a simple CRUD application that displays a list of cool cars.
-It'll allow you to edit the list, and it'll display an animated gif from [GIPHY](http://giphy.com) that matches the car's name.
+It'll allow you to edit the list, and it'll show an animated gif from [GIPHY](http://giphy.com) that matches the car's name.
 You'll also learn how to secure your application using Okta's Spring Boot starter and Angular SDK.

-You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js 8](https://nodejs.org/) installed in order to complete this tutorial.
+You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js 8](https://nodejs.org/) installed to complete this tutorial.

 ## Build an API with Spring Boot 2.0